Ash-Gayden/Visualization/README.md

 # Visualization

-A collage of old visualizations that I made in the past.
+A of old projects and visualizations that I made in the past.